In this post I will be sharing an Easy Pineapple Coleslaw Recipe.

 What do I need to make Pineapple Coleslaw?

 - Bag of Coleslaw Mix – easy and convenient using a bag mix for this recipe.
 I went for the one with the most color.
 If there seem to be any pieces of cabbage that are too big then give it a rough chop.
+The bag mix has a great blend of green and red cabbage for the Hawaiian pineapple coleslaw.

 - Salt and Black Pepper – for a bit of seasoning